 Data is the starting point of a Data Storytelling project.
 It’s multiple, and one must be precise and fast in their exploitation, whether in terms of analysis or publication.
-This good exploitation will make it possible to create explicit and impactful stories easily understandable by the users.
+This will allow for explicit and powerful storytelling and visually communicate.

 We created Datatelling, a data storytelling solution, to help companies implement and disseminate effective stories around key business data.

 Here we share some best practices to get the most out of your data and share it with different audiences.
 We recommend following 3 essential steps to successfully implement effective data storytelling:

 - How to gather data